 Why Charles Schwab has the best desktop platform for day trading: From my perspective, Charles Schwab’s thinkorswim platform is one of the best tools a day trader can have.
 It’s one of my favorite desktop platforms for monitoring the markets, offering powerful charting, integrated FRED data, options analysis tools, and even earnings analysis.

 Top-of-the-line charting: Charting is where thinkorswim truly shines.
-It offers hundreds of technical indicators, drawing tools, and multi-chart layouts that stay responsive even when streaming heavy data.
+It offers hundreds of technical indicators, drawing tools, and a deep charting toolkit with robust indicators, drawing tools, and learning-friendly features like Chart Describer.
 I’ve tested plenty of platforms, and switching between multiple charts on thinkorswim is smooth and glitch-free, even when streaming large amounts of data.

 Advanced order types: Execution tools are just as strong.
-Thinkorswim supports advanced order types, including bracket and conditional orders, helping traders set defined exit points automatically.
+Thinkorswim is built for speed, with Active Trading mode, conditional orders, and the ability to set defaults and hot keys for your workflow.
 One-click order entry and customizable trade tickets add to the speed and efficiency needed in intraday trading.

 Best for research: Real-time news, economic releases, Schwab Network video updates, and earnings analysis are built into the workspace.
-For strategy testing, paperMoney allows you to simulate trades using real market conditions without putting capital at risk.
-That blend of depth and usability is why Schwab earned our #1 Research ranking.
+For strategy testing, backtesting lives inside charting under Studies and the Strategies tab, where you can run built-in or custom strategies and generate reports.
+This is why Schwab’s research experience stands out in our testing.

 With its high level of customization, robust analytics, and fast trade execution, thinkorswim is a clear choice for serious day traders.
 Whether you’re building multi-leg options trades, scalping short-term setups, or analyzing macro drivers, the tools are all there, and tightly integrated.

-Best platform for beginner day traders - Fidelity
+3. Fidelity - Best platform for beginner day traders

 Minimum Deposit |